boris1022chan/Matching-Animal-Sound/README.md

 # Matching-Animal-Sound

-This is a group project, collabrate with Angela Chen, Mitchell Tai
+This is a group project, collabrate with Angela Chen, Mitchell Tai.
+The goal of of this game is to teach babies to differenciate different animals from its sound in different ecosystem.

-features:
-- modular programing
-- audio output
-- event listener for buttons
-- multi-form setting